hyperxpro/Brotli4j/README.md

 ### Loading native library:

 Call `Brotli4jLoader.ensureAvailability()` in your application once before using Brotli4j.
+This will load Brotli4j native library automatically using automatic dependency resolution.
+However, its possible to load native library manually from custom path by specifying System Property `"brotli4j.library.path"`.

 ### Direct API